-Philippines' Duterte describes Western threats of ICC indictment as 'bullshit'
+Philippines' Duterte calls Western threats of ICC indictment hypocritical

 "I will never allow my country to be thrown to the dogs," Duterte said.
 "I said, when I was a mayor, 'If you destroy my city with drugs I will kill you.'

-"Simple as that...
-When was it a crime to say, 'I will kill you,' in protecting my country?"
+"Simple as that. ...
+When was it a crime to say, 'I will kill you' in protecting my country?"

+(Additional reporting by David Alexander in Washington; Editing by Clarence Fernandez and Richard Chang)